Research at the Department related to the topic of conflict dynamics.

 The continuation of conflict-related violence from war to peace tends to be particularly concentrated in contested postwar cities.
 In order to understand the patterns and causes of continued violence in postwar cities, we need comparative data on how, when, and where such violence manifests.
 This project establishes a comprehensive large-N dataset on conflict-related violence in postwar cities where events are disaggregated at the street level.
 We use this novel data to analyse patterns and trends, and together with in-depth analysis of selected cases assess theoretical explanations for the variation in conflict-related violence within and across postwar cities.

-Protest, Democratization, and Escalation to Large-scale Political Violence
+Protest, Democratisation, and Escalation to Large-scale Political Violence

 Ending Atrocities: Third Party Interventions into Civil Wars

 This project aims to explore the role of third parties in civil war, with a particular emphasis on evaluating a broad set of measures to end atrocities and violent conflicts with disastrous consequences for the civilian population.

 Conflicts, Connections, Complexities: Towards a Multi-layered Understanding of Civil War

 Why and how do some state-based armed conflicts become inter-linked with other types of conflicts, and how does this influence the resolution of these conflicts?
 We will use quantitative and qualitative methods combined to address this pivotal research question.
 In particular, this project will provide key insights into the inter-linkages between state-based armed conflict and three forms of organised violence that commonly plague civil wars: 1) communal conflicts between ethno-linguistic groups; 2) conflicts between rebel actors, and 3) cross-border conflicts.

 Resolving Jihadist Conflicts: Religion, Civil War, and Prospects for Peace